wojciech12/template_project_go/slides/slides.md

 ## Accelerating Go Development

-- More verticals in your app, the easier for the model
+- The more verticals your app has, the easier it is for Claude.

 ---